twelveand0/bigcode-evaluation-harness/README.md

 4. The generated results we submitted this time were produced using the greedy decoding mode (i.e., ```do_sample=False, num_beams=1, num_return_sequences=1```).

-5. Because we cannot access HuggingFace online (with the browser being the exception), leding to a hiccup where I can't load the benchmarks directly in online mode, We switched to an offline loading approach.
-Specially, we have made changes to ```bigcode_eval/tasks/humaneval.py```, ```bigcode_eval/tasks/multiple.py```.
-Change details can be found in commit [0fa80e5](https://github.com/twelveand0/bigcode-evaluation-harness/commit/0fa80e5254b812ad3e162d3af1757e9644d8d1c7).
+5. Due to our inability to access HuggingFace online, except through a browser, we encountered a hurdle preventing the direct loading of benchmarks in online mode.
+Consequently, we opted for an offline loading approach.
+Specifically, modifications were applied to ```bigcode_eval/tasks/humaneval.py``` and ```bigcode_eval/tasks/multiple.py```.
+For further details on the changes, please refer to commit [0fa80e5](https://github.com/twelveand0/bigcode-evaluation-harness/commit/0fa80e5254b812ad3e162d3af1757e9644d8d1c7).

 ## Reproduce